mcore1976/soc-ai/README.md

 sudo vi /etc/suricata/suricata.yaml

-look for this line and change interface name here :
+- look for this line and change interface name here :

 af-packet:
   - interface: enx582c80139263

-d) update the rules in Suricata
+d) update the rules in Suricata with changes from the configuration file you edited

 sudo suricata-update

-e) enable to run with the system startup
+e) enable it to run with the system startup

 sudo systemctl enable --now suricata